 The grocery trade is highly concentrated in Finland.
 The largest players are the S Group, the K Group and Lidl.
 The value of the grocery trade in Finland is approximately EUR 18.6 billion.
-In 2020, in the retail segment, the frozen foods category* (excluding ice cream products) grew by 14 per cent year-on-year in Finland.
+In the retail segment, the frozen foods category* (excluding ice cream products) grew in 2021 in Finland by 6 per cent when compared to 2020.

 As a whole, the proportion of the frozen foods groups produced by Apetit of total grocery sales is not recorded.
 In Apetit’s management’s estimate, the annual growth in sales of frozen vegetables and frozen ready meals is faster than that of the grocery trade in general.

 In the professional food service sector, sales are distributed more evenly, both directly to restaurant chains and through various public service clusters and food service wholesalers.
-Food Service wholesale** declined by 18 per cent in January–December 2021 but was 12.7 per cent below the level of the pre-pandemic year 2019.
+Food Service wholesale** increased by 5.9 per cent in January–December 2021 but was 12.7 per cent below the level of the pre-pandemic year 2019.

 The sales performance of the professional food service sector is affected by changes in demand in staff restaurants, fast-food restaurants, general restaurants and service station restaurants, and in public services such as schools and health care.